-It’s not a complete guide and probably won’t be enough to make a decision but sure will be useful to start to investigate a bit more about this great platform.
+It’s not a complete guide and probably won’t be enough to make a decision but it sure will be useful to start investigating a bit more about this great platform.

 Heroku is a platform as a service (PaaS) acquired by Salesforce in 2011.

 Let’s say it’s a smart hosting for your web apps (*)

 (*) Even you can deploy a daemon (a.k.a Heroku worker), I would bet that most of the software deployed on Heroku are web applications.